Zephyr RTOS For Embedded Systems Development

 Zephyr is open source

 Zephyr is an open source project which promotes collaborative effort and allows developers to access, modify, and contribute code freely.
-The main MCU vendors are part of the project as official Project Members and contribute actively to it: Nordic Semiconductor, STMicroelectronics, NXP, Renesas…
+The main MCU vendors, including Nordic Semiconductor, STMicroelectronics, NXP, Renesas, are official project members and contribute actively.
+Hundreds of independent developers also already contributed, making Zephyr the most actively developed open source RTOS.
+Everyone is welcome to participate.

-Zephyr RTOS operates under the Apache 2.0 license, a permissive open-source license that encourages widespread use and collaboration.
-This licensing model allows developers to freely use, modify, and distribute the open source software with minimal restrictions, fostering innovation and community contributions.
+Zephyr RTOS operates under the Apache 2.0 license, a permissive open source license that allows developers to freely use, modify, and distribute the open source software with minimal restrictions, fostering innovation and community contributions.
 The Apache 2.0 license also provides a robust framework for intellectual property protection, ensuring that contributions to the Zephyr project are legally sound and that users and developers can confidently integrate Zephyr into their commercial and proprietary projects without the risk of legal complications.
 This open yet secure licensing approach makes Zephyr an attractive choice for a wide range of applications, from hobbyist projects to enterprise-level deployments for the industry.

 SUCCESS STORY